shashwatb14/StudySwitch/README.md

 ## What's next for StudySwitch
 ---
 StudySwitch has a lot planned for the future, including API integration.
-Specifically, we are working on integrating Spotify API for music and ambient noise, OpenAI API for text summarization, Grammarly API for spell and grammar check, a built-in AD Blocker, speech-to-text for note-taking during lectures and text-to-speech integration on websites.
+Specifically, we are working on integrating Spotify API for music and ambient noise, OpenAI API for text summarization, Grammarly API for spell and grammar check, a built-in Ad Blocker, speech-to-text for note-taking during lectures and text-to-speech integration on websites.
 These are all things we wanted to implement during the hackathon, however, we aren't able to accomplish this within the timeframe.